ggonnella/fastsubtrees/README.md

 ```
 # construct the tree, using a tabular file as data source
-fastsubtrees construct small.tree --tab tests/testdata/small_tree.tsv
+fastsubtrees construct small.tree tests/testdata/small_tree.tsv
 ```

-The data source can be differet: for example also a differently formatted tabular file or a database table.
-For these cases, a Python module is passed, which yields the tree data, as described in the CLI manual.
+The data source can be different, for example a database table.
+For these cases, a Python module is passed, as described in the CLI manual.

 ### API